Authentic Thai Yellow Curry with Chicken

 • Traditional Thai curries should be on the soupier side, but not too thin either.
 If you prefer a thicker curry, substitute one or two cans of coconut milk for coconut cream.
 And again, the same rules apply.
 Look at the ingredients list.
 See if you can find cans of 100% coconut kernel extract, with no extra water, thickeners, or other additives listed on the label.

-• If your curry still ends up “soupy” or “runny,” you can thicken it with a slurry of corn starch and water.
+• If your curry still ends up “soupy” or “runny” for your liking, you can thicken it with a slurry of cornstarch and water.ย

 • Make sure to purchase this yellow curry paste from Amazon.
 While you might be able to find other yellow curry pastes at the grocery store, none of them are as authentic as this one, which comes straight from Thailand!